-accept appointment to the office of member of the Board of Management of [name of college ] on the terms and conditions set out below.
+I accept appointment to the office of member of the Board of Management of [name of college] on the terms and conditions set out below.

-Signature:

-Date:

-Full name (in block capitals):

-Iname of college Board of Manage ement

 Terms and Conditions of Office for Student Board Members

 - 1) As a Member you are one of a number of office holders that constitute the Board.
 Decisions of the Board are collective decisions.
 The Board is accountable to Scottish Funding Council (SFC) for its decisions and actions in relation to any funding it receives from the SFC.
 You are not a servant or agent of the Crown or a civil servant, and do not have any status, immunity or privilege of the Crown. - 2) You are individually accountable to the Board for your actions and decisions of office. - 3) Any information which you receive or obtain as a member of the Board shall be treated as confidential, and shall be held and treated in accordance with the College's Code of Conduct for Board members. - 4) You will provide active and effective leadership, direction, support and guidance to ensure that the Board delivers, and is committed to delivering, its functions effectively and efficiently.
 The main functions of the Board (including its powers and duties) are as set out in the Further and Higher Education (Scotland) Act ("the 1992 Act) and the Further and Higher Education (Scotland) Act 2005, as amended (the "2005 Act").